intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 The following conclusions came while discussing Network Management protocols, more specifically.

-1. Netconf and YANG are not used much for monitoring tasks.
+1. NETCONF and YANG are not used much for monitoring tasks.
-1. Netconf and YANG do not have full coverage on many devices.
+1. NETCONF and YANG do not have full coverage on many devices.
 1. Polling-based solutions are still frequently deployed.
 Push-based solutions are often desired but are not yet widely available.

 ### Modeling conclusions

 The following conclusions came while discussing Network Management modeling, more specifically.

-1. Some YANG models can become too complex, though not as a fault of the language itself.
+1. Some YANG models can become complex due to the underlying features they represent, not due to the language itself.
 1. Multi-vendor compatibility support is required.
 1. Even vendor-specific features, not just standardized protocol features, need to be exposed through network management models and protocols